I Walked With A Zombie

-The motion picture had a “fun” disclaimer at the end of the credits that stated: “The characters and events depicted in this photoplay are fictional.
+I Walked with a Zombie had a “fun” disclaimer at the end of the credits that stated: “The characters and events depicted in this photoplay are fictional.
 Any similarity to actual persons, living, dead, or possessed, is purely coincidental.”

 Personal Note: If you are not familiar with the classic horror films produced by Val Lewton and directed by Jacques Tourneur, take note.
-They are some of the best ever make in the genre.
+They are some of the best ever made in the genre.

 Modern zombie fans may be disappointed in the depiction of zombie’s in I Walked With A Zombie.
 They are not the flesh eating version so popular with today’s audiences.
-Rather, they are unfeeling, unthinking, and unresponsive traditional zombies.
+Rather, they are unfeeling, unthinking, and unresponsive, traditional zombies.

-This is one of the best with great atmosphere and a surprising and very satisfying conclusion.
+This is one of the best, with great atmosphere, and a surprising, and very satisfying conclusion.